-Benchmark testing must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
+It must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
 It helps in setting up a benchmark and doing further operations accordingly.
-The pre-requisites for benchmark testing involve:
+The pre-requisites for this involves:

 - It should be ensured that all software components are working accurately.

 - Before the testing starts it should be checked that all operating system updates and configurations are taken care of.

 - The test cases should be well defined and divided as elements as per their different functionalities.

 - While the testing is being carried upon it should be checked for its consistency and control measures, as they are important factors to perform benchmark testing.

 - Every time the tests are performed it should be done in the same environment and under the same conditions.